 SNACZ is an exciting new 4-H program happening in Union County.
 The goal of SNACZ is to engage youth as advocates for creating "healthy snacking zones" in their schools and nearby food stores.
 Youth are working with adult volunteers and 4-H SNACZ Ambassadors to plan and conduct outreach activities to:

 The communities of Cove, Elgin, Imbler, North Powder and Union have SNACZ clubs.
-Currently there are 34 club members, 7 student ambassadors and 6 club leaders participating in the program.
-Click on the the following links to visit each club's homepage: Cove, Elgin, Imbler, North Powder & Union
+Currently there are 43 club members, 5 student ambassadors and 7 club leaders participating in the program.
+Click on the following links to visit each club's homepage: Cove, Elgin, Imbler, North Powder & Union

 SNACZ is a wonderful opportunity for youth to learn about nutrition and gain valuable leadership skills in: project planning, community organizing, communication and research methods.

 In addition, youth will conduct a community assessment using "Photovoice" and have an opportunity to participate in an annual SNACZ Conference where they will share fun activities focused on nutrition.

 Please contact David Melville, SNACZ Coordinator at OSU Extension Service 541-963-1010.